What might be considered to be a reasonable response to and emergency telephone number? (domestic tanker journeys only)

 Inspectors encountering vehicles carrying dangerous goods in tanks should consider enforcement action where there is:

 When checking the availability of specialist advice as part of a roadside check, by telephoning the displayed number, inspectors should ask for information based on all available information relating to the load (eg the UN number(s) and Emergency Action Code which are displayed).
-Where UN numbers are generic ("NOS") there may be a need to supply any other information that is available in the documentation to get more detailed advice.
+Where UN numbers are generic ("NOS") it may be necessary to supply any other information that is available in the documentation to get more detailed advice.

 Inspectors should make the purpose of the call clear.
 This will avoid any misunderstanding that the call could be related to an actual emergency and enable the person answering the call to do so in the correct context.